What do we get from central government?

 Local Council Tax reduction schemes allow councils to set their own rules about how much Council Tax households on low incomes have to pay.
 The money councils receive to help meet the cost of funding their Council Tax reduction scheme comes from a grant from the government.

 So how has West Suffolk Council risen to the challenge of funding our Council Tax reduction scheme with less money whilst protecting discounts for pensioners?
 As many other councils in England have done, we have set a minimum Council Tax payment rate.
 This means everyone of working age has to pay at least some Council Tax even if they didn't previously (for example if their Council Tax was covered by benefit).
-In West Suffolk everyone of working age will need to pay at least 8.5% of their Council Tax.
+In West Suffolk everyone of working age will need to pay at least 8.5 per cent of their Council Tax.

 New Homes Bonus (NHB)